 Finally, make sure that you have the knowledge and skills to create and market the food product or service that you have in mind.

-Step 3: Determine production model
+Step 3: Determine the production model

 Manufacturing

 This model involves outsourcing the production of your food products to a third-party manufacturer.
 This can be a good option for businesses that want to expand their product line or increase production, as it allows for greater efficiency and scalability.
-However, it also means giving up some control over the production process, and may require a larger investment upfront.
+However, it also means giving up some control over the production process and may require a larger investment upfront.

 Reselling